nigelkelly/nigelkelly.github.io/the-good-and-bad-parts-of-firebase-syncing-part2.md

 Communicating to firebase in a development or test environment housed on your local workstation is a bad idea.
 You should deploy your development and test app to an infrastructure that more closely resembles real world conditions.
 It is comforting to know that firebase performs under more realistic conditions.

 However alot of developers, when they first try out an emerging software library, will want to test off file:// or a local web server.
-It's just convenient in many cases.
+It is just convenient in many cases.
 Having to deploy to the cloud can be overkill if we just want to dip our toe in the water.

 Furthermore there are a whole class of apps that may run locally off the desktop (chrome web store apps, firefox add-ons, etc) or mobile device (phonegap) that will want to talk directly to firebase.
 The above tests would indicate that this may be problematic for firebase.